-Because the Federal Funds Rate can be a benchmark for other loans, the rates you’ll pay for new business loans can change as the Federal Funds Rate changes.
+Because the federal funds rate can be a benchmark for other loans, the rates you’ll pay for new business loans can change as the Fed funds rate changes.
 If you choose a variable interest rate, your rate will change with market conditions over your loan’s life; with a fixed rate, it remains the same.

-You can also choose a secured loan over an unsecured loan.
+Some business lenders let you select between a secured or unsecured loan.
 A secured loan is backed by collateral — an asset such as inventory or property — that the lender can seize if you default on your loan.
-The collateral means the lenders is at less risk of losing money, so they may offer you a better rate.

 How to get the best business loan interest rate

-However, that won’t be enough on its own.
+However, those steps won’t be enough on their own.
 You’ll need to shop around and compare offers from multiple lenders to find the best deal.
 Many lenders offer online prequalification tools and other ways to get quotes with just a soft credit pull (which doesn’t impact your credit score).

 Once you have several quotes, compare them to find the most favorable rate and terms that work for you.
-You can try negotiating with each lender to secure an even lower rate, or simply select the one that has the lowest APR.
+You can try negotiating with each lender to secure an even lower rate or simply select the one with the lowest APR.